anniinap/sweet-cakes-recipe-website/README.md

 ## Notes

 This project is a static layout demonstration.
-Buttons, search, and other interactive elements are non-functional and serve only
+Buttons, search, and other interactive elements are non-functional and serve only as visual placeholders.

+## See the Final Product

+You can view the final product [here](https://ab8928.pages.labranet.jamk.fi/sweet_cakes/).